ybico/music-machine-2020/README.md

 # Speed-Music-Machine-2020
-## A forked version of an Meteor application for the Responsive Website Tutorial and Examples class (2nd. week) @ University of London.
+## A forked version of a Meteor application for the Responsive Website Tutorial and Examples class (2nd. week) @ University of London.
 Runs on Meteor 1.10

 ## Very important: